franman732/ChessRobotSourceCode/README.md

 The program tracks piece from the starting position and updates board state after each human move is detected using OpenCV characteristic based detection.

 ### Chess Engine
-Legal moves are generated internally and evaluated by the engine to select the strongest move.
+Legal moves are generated using PyChess and evaluated by the chess engine to select the strongest move.

 ### Motion Planning
-The robot converts chess coordinates into physical movement commands while avoiding collisions with other pieces.
+The robot converts chess coordinates into physical movement commands using 2D inverse kinematics and geometric principles while avoiding collisions with other pieces.

 ### Hardware Control
-An Arduino controls the robotic arms and executes movement instructions sent from Python.
+An NVIDIA Jetson Orin Nano runs the high-level Python control system and sends movement commands to an Arduino Mega, which controls the robot arms.
+Devices on the Jetson’s local Wi-Fi network can connect via its IP address to remotely access and control the terminal for debugging.